Basements (Dig-Out)

 Safeguard offers two main types of system for internal waterproofing of such basements.
 These are typically used in combination as shown in Figure 1.

-Primary water-resistance can be achieved by applying a Drybase Tanking System (Drybase Active Crystalline Tanking Slurry) to internal face of the concrete walls and slab.
+Primary water-resistance can be achieved by applying a Drybase Tanking System (Drybase Active Crystalline Tanking Slurry) to the internal face of the concrete walls and slab.
 A secondary drainage layer can be applied on top of the Drybase system using the Oldroyd cavity drainage membrane system (Oldroyd Xv).
 This allows compliance with NHBC Chapter 5.4 which states that where Grade 3 protection (BS 8102:2009) is required, and below ground wall retains more than 600 mm, measured from the lowest finished floor level, the waterproofing design should include a combination of two types of waterproofing systems.